brightcove/brightcove-player-sdk-ios-oux/README.md

 Obtaining Ad playback Information
 =======
-BCOVOUX provides ad playback information via the `BCOVPlaybackControllerAdsDelegate`.
+BrightcoveOUX provides ad playback information via the `BCOVPlaybackControllerAdsDelegate`.
 For example, if you want to hide your controls during an ad, you could implement `-[BCOVPlaybackControllerAdsDelegate playbackController:playbackSession:didEnterAdSequence:]` to hide them.

 For more information on how to use these delegate methods, please see [Brightcove Player SDK for iOS][bcovsdk].